 AAU regularly conducts peer reviews in its courses.
 On average school representatives (typically the Department Chairs) visit 15-20 % of courses taught within their school every semester.
-New courses and courses with new lecturers are observed with higher priority.
-Every lecturer should be observed at least once in two years.
+New faculty are reviewed in their first semester.
+The newly introduced courses and their faculty are reviewed as well.
+Continuing faculty are reviewed once every three years, or more often if their summative student course evaluation is worse lower than 2.0 or in case of relevant student complaints.

-The objective of the peer review is to improve quality of teaching at the university by providing feedback and possibly advice to the lecturer.
+The objective of the peer review is to improve quality of teaching at the university by providing feedback and possibly advice to the instructor.
 Class observation is followed by a meeting to discuss the observation results.
-The follow up meeting summarizes the outcomes of the observation but includes also a review of the course syllabus and the links between the syllabus and the observed session, a review of the final exam and the way it corresponds to the course learning outcomes.
-The observer is typically the Department Chair or Dean of school, alternatively it can be a lecturer assigned by the Dean.
+The follow up meeting summarizes the outcomes of the observation but also includes a review of the course syllabus and the links between the syllabus and the observed session, a review of the final exam and the way it corresponds to the course learning outcomes.
+The observer is typically the Department Chair or Dean of school, alternatively it can be an instructor assigned by the Dean.

-The lecturer may introduce the observer to the class.
-The observer should not participate in class discussions or other class activities and should not be called upon by the lecturer to participate.
+The instructor may introduce the observer to the class.
+The observer should not participate in class discussions or other class activities and should not be called upon by the instructor to participate.
 The review may last for the whole session or for half of the session.

-Lecturers are observed and reviewed in terms of:
+Instructors are observed and reviewed in terms of:

-- Course administration: organization and structure of the class; - Command of the subject; - Ability to present and explain the subject and complicated concepts; - Ability to engage students in the class, and moderate class discussions.
+- Course administration: organization and structure of the class; - Command of the subject: - Ability to present and explain the subject and complicated concepts; - Ability to engage students in the class, and moderate class discussions.

-The observer will inform the lecturer about the observation at least one week in advance.
+The observer will inform the instructor about the observation at least one week in advance.